‘No-Homework Policy’ Of Texas Math Teacher Gets Mixed Reaction From Parents

 “We’re mad when we go to bed, we’re upset and defeated,” she said.

-So when Terry got assigned to teach second- and third-grade math at Evadale Elementary School, she decided that there would be no homework.
+So when Terry got assigned to teach second and third grade math at Evadale Elementary School, she decided that there would be no homework.
 Her superiors have her back, saying that as long as the kids learn the assigned material, it doesn’t matter to them whether or not there’s homework.
-In fact, Terry claims that Evadale ISD Board of Trustees President Jim Love agrees with her, that “homework has outlived its usefulness.”
+In fact, Terry claims that Evadale ISD Board of Trustees President Jim Love agrees with her, saying that “homework has outlived its usefulness.”

 “He agrees with the whole thing and thinks that it’s going to be a great way to get kids excited to reach out about learning,” Terry says of her boss.